SAP-TRP/TRP-CDM-DATA-MIGRATION/README.md

 # TRP-CDM-DATA-MIGRATION

-Data migration from trp 4.0 to cdm
+Data migration from SAP TRP 4.0 to a simplified SAP TRP - Core Data Mode (CDM)